HSLdevcom/suomenlinna-ferry-hfp/README.md

 1. Run tests with `./gradlew test`
 2. Run application with `./gradlew run`
 3. Build runnable JAR with `./gradlew shadowJar`

+## Usage

+The application can be run either with Gradle or Docker.
+Environment variables are used to configure how the application works.
+Currently there are two modes for the application, which can be selected with `CONFIG` environment variable: `SBDRIVE` and `SUOMENLINNA`, which use configuration files `sbdrive.conf` and `suomenlinna.conf` respectively.
+See the specified file and `application.conf` for other available environment variables.

+## Versioning

+This application uses calendar versioning with the following pattern: `YYYYMMDD`.
+New versions can be published by creating a release in GitHub.
+The Docker image of this application uses `latest` tag for the latest build of master branch and `prod` tag for the latest build made from a tagged commit.
+Specific versions are also available with the same Docker tag as the Git tag of the version.

 ## Architecture